-Difference Between SASS vs SCSS
+Difference Between SASS and SCSS

-SCSS is often called as Sassy CSS which was introduced as the main syntax for the SASS (Syntactically Awesome Style Sheets) which builds on top of the existing CSS syntax.
-It makes use of the semicolons and brackets like CSS (Cascaded Style Sheets).
-SCSS is a superset of CSS i.e. all the features in CSS will be available in SCSS and also contains few features of the SASS (Syntactically Awesome Style Sheets).
+SASS (Syntactically Awesome Style Sheets) is a style sheet language designed by Hampton Catlin and developed by Chris Eppstein and Natalie Weizenbaum.
+It is a pre-processor scripting language that will be compiled or interpreted into CSS.
+SassScript is itself a scripting language.
+Its typing discipline is dynamic.
+SCSS is often called Sassy CSS, which was introduced as the main syntax for the SASS (Syntactically Awesome Style Sheets), which builds on top of the existing CSS syntax.
+It makes use of semicolons and brackets like CSS (Cascaded Style Sheets).
+SCSS is a superset of CSS, i.e. all the CSS features will be available in SCSS and contains few features of the SASS (Syntactically Awesome Style Sheets).
 SCSS makes any CSS term as a valid one.

 Below is the top 9 difference between SASS and SCSS :

-Key Differences between SASS vs SCSS
+Key Differences Between SASS and SCSS

-Both SASS vs SCSS are popular choices in the market; let us discuss some of the major Difference Between SASS and SCSS :
+Both are popular choices in the market; let us discuss some of the major difference:

-- SASS is easier to use and has lesser complex syntax to use which eliminates the semicolons, curves, braces etc. whereas SCSS is a completely compatible one with CSS and has a file extension of types .scss.
+- SASS is easier to use and has lesser complex syntax to use, which eliminates the semicolons, curves, braces, etc., whereas SCSS is a completely compatible one with CSS and has a file extension of types .scss.

-- SASS has features of best coding standards and good official documentation whereas SCSS is easier to learn to develop the code.
+- SASS has features of best coding standards and good official documentation, whereas SCSS is easier to learn to develop the code.

-- SASS is easier to use, read and write whereas SCSS is more logical and complex in implementing the code.
+- SASS is easier to use, read and write, whereas SCSS is more logical and complex in implementing the code.

-- SASS variables will be started with a dollar ($) sign whereas SCSS has modular features to organize the code in a more modular way by using some kind of annotations.
+- SASS variables will be started with a dollar ($) sign, whereas SCSS has modular features to organize the code in a more modular way by using some kind of annotations.

-- SASS has advanced syntax features and has a .sass extension for its files whereas SCSS has the feature like every valid CSS file is an SCSS file.
+- SASS has advanced syntax features and has a .sass extension for its files, whereas SCSS has the feature like every valid CSS file is an SCSS file.

-- SASS is similar to that of Ruby and requires Ruby for its installation and has no strict code indentations whereas SCSS is similar to CSS and can be easily used without any extra installations or configurations.
+- SASS is similar to that of Ruby and requires Ruby for its installation and has no strict code indentations, whereas SCSS is similar to CSS and can be easily used without any extra installations or configurations.

-- SASS has local and global variables to be used across the different locations of the CSS files whereas SCSS has different variables such as color variables and those can be used later in the style sheets.
+- SASS has local and global variables to be used across the different locations of the CSS files, whereas SCSS has different variables such as color variables, and those can be used later in the style sheets.

-- SASS has Control Directives, Function Directives, Mixins and has extensible features whereas SCSS can be used along with SASS to represent CSS similar features.
+- SASS has Control Directives, Function Directives, Mixins and has extensible features, whereas SCSS can be used along with SASS to represent CSS similar features.